 In the oceans, water temperatures may differ according to height differences and regions.
 As the sun shines on the surface water, it transfers heat energy to this water.
-Thus, surface water becomes much warmer than the deep waters.
-This mainly occurs in the tropical regions.
+Thus, surface water becomes much warmer than deep waters.
+This mainly occurs in tropical regions.

 Ocean thermal energy conversion (OTEC) uses this phenomenon to generate electrical power through the temperature difference in the ocean bodies between the surface waters and deep waters.
 Thus we learn that this technology uses thermal gradients to generate electricity.

 Asking how the energy is used to generate electrical power can be very interesting for us to learn.
 Here is information detailed on the conversion process.